Existence of weak solutions for a general porous medium equation with nonlocal pressure: Introduction

 We finally recall that there is another model of nonlocal porous medium equation:

-with $m >0$ and ${s} \in (0,1)$ for which the theory has been developed in \cite{PQRV1,PQRV2,BV2014,VazquezBarenblattFPME}, see also the survey paper \cite{Vazquez2914}.
+with $m >0$ and ${s} \in (0,1)$ for which the theory has been quite developed in \cite{PQRV1,PQRV2,BV2014,VazquezBarenblattFPME,BV2014,BFV18}, see also the survey paper \cite{Vazquez2014}.
 Infinite propagation holds for this model even if $m>1$.
-A very interesting result is the connection between model \eqref{model1} and model \eqref{FPME}.
-In \cite{StanTesoVazTrans} we found an exact transformation formula between self-similar solutions of the two models, but it only applies to the range $m<2$ of our present model.
+A very interesting result is the connection between model \eqref{model1} and model \eqref{FPME}: we have found in \cite{StanTesoVazTrans} an exact transformation formula between self-similar solutions of the two models, \eqref{FPME} and \eqref{model1}, but it only applies to the range $m<2$ of our present model.
+We finally refer to \cite{VazCIME} or a general presentation of the state of the art in nonlinear diffusion including linear and nonlinear models with local and nonlocal operators.